How to draw up a provisional project budget (Examples)

 Project budgeting is necessary when the resources to carry out the project are exhaustible (which is the case in most situations).
 Different contexts call for project budgeting.

-- Personal projects: it's also often a good idea to create a budget for an individual project to check that it won't jeopardize personal finances, and to anticipate budgetary risks.
+• Personal projects: it's also often a good idea to create a budget for an individual project, to check that it won't jeopardize personal finances, and to analyze budgetary risks so as to better anticipate them.

 Why draw up a project budget?